Pranjalya/fake-news-twitter/README.md

 # fake-news-twitter
-Models and technique to detect and prevent fake news in Twitter.
+Models and technique to detect and prevent fake news in Twitter and it's analysis.